wernerglinka/aiandyou/src/pages/index.md

   image: "/uploads/aiandyou5.jpeg"
   prose: |
     ### Become a Corporate Sponsor
-    Supporting AIandYou.org is an opportunity to support and encourage the dialogue about ethical AI, and amplify the need for increased robotics in the classroom of underrepresented communities.
-Get in touch to learn more or to connect us with the nonprofit partnerships group at your organization.
+    Supporting AIandYou.org is an opportunity to support and encourage the dialogue about trustworthy AI, and amplify the need for increased robotics in the classrooms of underrepresented communities.
+Get in touch to learn more or to connect us with the nonprofit or AI partnerships group at your organization.

     [Learn more about Sponsorship](mailto:susan@aiandyou.org?subject=Inquiry%20about%20becoming%20an%20AIandYou%20corporate%20sponsor)